January days are short and often grey and cold but it’s the start of a new year and time to plan your garden.

 Most vegetable seeds need 13C to germinate.
 Now is the time to sow Tomatoes, Lettuce, Broad Beans, Salad Onions, Spinach, Peas, Onions, Carrots, Turnip, Cauliflower and Summer Cabbage.

 Sow hardy annual flowers under cover.
-Only the most hardy plants like SWEET PEAS should be sown in January for early flowering this year.
-Save half the seeds for sowing in spring.
+Hardy plants like SWEET PEAS can be sown in January for early flowering this year.
+I’ll save half the seeds to sow again in spring so flowers will be produced for months longer.
 Half Hardy Annuals such as Cobaea and Cleome can also to be sown this month indoors.

 Outside… Warm the soil ready for planting your early veg and flowers.